 Whether you’re itching to get back to volunteering with migrants in Greece or feel heartbroken at the humanitarian crisis in Syria, you’ll want to clue yourself up on how Brexit might affect your travels.

 So what should you be aware of if you’re looking to volunteer in Europe post-Brexit?

-We already know that UK citizens will no longer be able to use EU’s fast track passport controls and customs lanes and this will impact the time management of volunteer programmes.
-Charities are also likely to see changes in their operations as a result of some of the key rulings.
+UK citizens are no longer able to use the EU’s fast track passport controls and customs lanes which may impact the time management of volunteer programmes.
+Charities are also seeing changes in their operations as a result of some of the key rulings.

-As the UK is no longer a member of the EU, British citizens will be classed as third-country nationals, so non-EU traveller rules will apply.
+As the UK is no longer a member of the EU, British citizens are classed as third-country nationals, so non-EU traveller rules apply.
 But what does this mean for you?
-For a start, your passport will need to be valid for six months, rather than the length of your stay.
-If you’ve applied and been accepted to a volunteer project abroad, make sure well in advance that your passport will be in date at the intended time of travel.

-As a skilled volunteer, your professional qualifications may not be recognised by EU member states until a mutual recognition agreement is implemented as part of the Brexit deal.
+As a skilled volunteer, your professional qualifications may not be recognised by EU member states.
+This will depend on whether they match up with the host-country’s rules surrounding professional requirements.
 So be sure to double-check this with your charity before you travel.

 As a result of Brexit, EU nationals will no longer be able to enter the UK under free movement arrangements.
 UK immigration rules for volunteering consist of the following:

 “A visitor may undertake volunteering provided it lasts no more than 30 days in total.
 It should be for a charity that is registered with either the Charity Commission for England and Wales; the Charity Commission for Northern Ireland; or the Office of the Scottish Charity Regulator.”